• Home

 About Me

 I am a PhD candidate at the Annenberg School for Communication, University of Southern California My research engages with internet policy, cyber-law, and communication theory.
 I reflect on questions such as: How can governments secure their digital strategic autonomy in a world where technological dependence is geopolitically weaponized?
 How do apps acquire and manage such a central role in digital environments?
 How does the overarching process of datafication impact on human rights practice?
-I approach these questions by relying on empirical analysis and political economy frameworks.
+I approach these questions using empirical analysis and political economy frameworks.

 Earlier, I worked with civil society organizations in Latin America, developing digital tools to monitor judicial appointments in Argentina, and exposing gaps in digital inclusion policies in Mexico, among others projects.
 These projects helped me understand how bureaucracies operate, and taught me the value of bridging academic frameworks with bottom-up participatory practices, a balance I aim to keep in my current role as co-initiator the Non-Aligned Tech Movement, a network of 100+ researchers and practitioners re-imagining tech futures.

-If you’re curious about internet governance, AI deployments by government, or how China-US rivalries are impacting the Global Majority's access to technology, let’s connect!
+If you’re curious about digital governance, AI deployments by government, or how China-US rivalries are impacting the Global Majority's access to technology, let’s connect!
 I’m always eager to chat over coffee, zoom, or email/signal.

 See also: